 Additionally, if you want to use dividend or interest income from an investment account to qualify for a mortgage, lenders require that you provide historical statements for the account.
 You may also be required to provide documentation that shows the income is expected to continue for multiple years.

 We should also highlight that most lenders require that funds used for a down payment are "seasoned" or held in an account for at least two months before you apply for a mortgage.
 It is important to keep this requirement in mind if you plan on transferring funds from one account to another to pay for your down payment.

-For borrowers with multiple bank or investment accounts, you typically are not required to provide statements for accounts that are not directly related to your mortgage application.
-For example, you may have a savings or brokerage account that does not hold the funds that you intend to use for your down payment or mortgage reserves.
-In this case, you likely would not be required to provide statements for those accounts because the funds held in the accounts are not being used to qualify for the mortgage or complete the home purchase.
+For borrowers with multiple bank, investment or retirement accounts, you are typically not required to provide statements for accounts that are not directly related to your loan application.
+For example, you may have an account that you do not intend to use for your down payment, closing costs, reserves or income.
+In this case, you are not likely to be required to provide statements for the accounts because those funds are not being used to qualify for the mortgage.

 We recommend that you contact multiple lenders in the table below to confirm their mortgage document requirements, particularly if you have several accounts.
 Knowing the documents you are required to provide can help you get organized and prepare for the mortgage process.View All Lenders